byronsharman/byronsharman.com/src/lib/assets/markdown/blogs/summer-2025.md

 pieces and translate each piece into a cloud resource provisioned with OpenTofu, our infrastructure as code tool.
-Grant recommended the IaC route, and it was an excellent choice because it allowed each team member to experiment with their own copy of the architecture, and since many more lines of code were dedicated to infrastructure than actual business logic, our development velocity significantly improved.
+Grant recommended the IaC route, and it was an excellent choice because it allowed each team member to experiment with their own instance of the architecture, and since many more lines of code were dedicated to infrastructure than actual business logic, our velocity significantly improved.
 Additionally, for the same reason, being able to track our infrastructure changes under version control proved crucial to our development process.
-Finally, this choice allowed us to transition from our personal cloud accounts to our client's account very easily—with just one command.
+Finally, this choice allowed us to transition from our personal cloud accounts to our client's account very easily.

-Though I've dabbled with Nix for a while, this was really my first time fully embracing a declarative configuration, and I grew to appreciate their power and convenience.
-Additionally, writing our CI/CD pipeline helped me understand DevOps a lot better and realize why deployment strategy is something to which large companies dedicate entire teams.
+Though I've dabbled with Nix for a while, this was really my first time fully embracing a declarative configuration, and I grew to appreciate the power and convenience that comes with it.
+Additionally, writing our CI/CD pipeline helped me understand DevOps a lot better and realize why deployment strategy is something to which companies dedicate entire teams.

-For both write-ups and presentation slides throughout the class, we used [Typst](https://typst.app/) to typeset and generate PDFs programatically.
+For both reports and presentation slides throughout the class, we used [Typst](https://typst.app/) to typeset and generate PDFs programatically.
 We greatly appreciated its speed, language design, and ease of use.
 I have since adopted Typst both for other classes and for personal use.
 I highly recommend